 Stop 1: Zion National Park

 First up on this Utah national parks road trip itinerary is Zion National Park.
-In fact, Zion is one of the best parks in the whole country!
-Its beauty will blow you away and you’ll be booking a return trip before you know it!
-When spending 1-2 days in the park you will need to be selected about your adventures and be sure to maximize time wisely.
+In fact, Zion is one of the best parks in the whole country.
+I guarantee its beauty will blow you away!
+When spending 1-2 days in the park you will need to be selective about your adventures and be sure to maximize time wisely.
 If you’re like me, you’ll probably leave already wanting to plan your next trip here.

 Best Things To Do in Zion National Park

 If you only have time to do one hike in Zion National Park, I would choose either Angel’s Landing or Observation Point.
 They are both challenging hikes but the views are absolutely worth it and highlight the best parts of the park.
 A less challenging option is to visit Canyon Overlook.
-In fact, Canyon Overlook is a particularly good “easy option” for a sunset adventure.
+In fact, the Canyon Overlook trail is a particularly good “easy option” for a sunset adventure.
 Just be sure to arrive early to ensure you get a parking spot.

 What about hiking The Narrows?
 Exploring The Narrows is an amazing experience hiking in the Virgin River, though I wouldn’t say that it’s better than the hikes mentioned above.
 If you’re looking for a more secluded hiking experience then I would suggest looking into hiking The Subway Trail.
 During most of the year, the National Park Service runs free shuttles throughout the canyon, which makes getting around the park really easy!
 It’s a fun way to link up multiple hikes, too.
 If you feel like splurging, you can take a Sunset UTV Tour to explore the local rugged terrain in a more adventurous way!

 Where To Stay Near Zion National Park

 There are a few campgrounds within Zion National Park.
 The most popular are Springdale Watchman Campground and South Campground.
 There is also another campground near the less popular eastern entrance called Lava Point Campground.
-For hotel style accommodation, consider staying in the town of Springdale or at Zion Lodge (within the park).
+Book these campgrounds with The Dyrt and use my code reneeroaming for a free 30-day trial.
+Find out more here.

 Places To Eat Near Zion National Park

-The town of Springdale will be your best bet for places to eat.
+The town of Springdale will be your best bet with plenty of places to eat.
 It’s located just by the southern park entrance and has numerous cafes, restaurants, and a grocery store.
 Be sure to check out Oscar’s Cafe, Deep Creek Coffee Co, and Cafe Soleil.
 Then for groceries and snacks stop by Sol Foods.

 Amazing Stops Nearby Zion National Park

-If you’re looking for a similar type of landscape to Zion but want to avoid crowds, check out nearby Snow Canyon State Park.
+If you’re looking for a similar type of landscape to Zion Canyon but want to avoid crowds, check out nearby Snow Canyon State Park.
 Some popular things to do in Snow Canyon include hiking the Petrified Dunes and Lava Flow trails.
-Get directions to Snow Canyon State Park.

 Add on for 10 day itinerary: Valley of Fire State Park